 Bachelor's of Science degree in Kinesiology from Washington State University

 Physical Therapist Assistant degree from Green River Community College

 Richard Barnes, DPT

-- Doctorate of Physical Therapy from Washington University in St. Louis, 2012
+Doctorate of Physical Therapy from University of Southern California, 2013

 Kyle Shilling and Kim kept me challenged.
 Kyle is excellent at adding on to exercises and finding another that would be helpful.
 They were a good team for me as they worked on the same things, but a bit differently.
 It was never routine, but switched around during the sessions.
 The massages/stretches were very helful.